umamahesh0312/RoxilerSystems-WebRating/README.md

 ## Contact

-For support, use the repository issue tracker or contact the development team.
+For support, use the repository issue tracker or contact repository owner.